cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/view.md

 The result includes rulesets across all phases at a given level (account or zone).
 The `phase` field in each result element indicates the phase where that ruleset is defined.

-Also, the list of rulesets at the zone level includes the account-level rulesets you may want to deploy at the specified zone.
+Also, the list of rulesets at the zone level includes the account-level rulesets you may want to execute in the specified zone.

 <Aside type='warning' header='Important'>

 Not all zone-level phases support all types of rulesets, even if they are presented in the list returned by this API method.
-Check the documentation for each Cloudflare product for more information on what ruleset types are allowed in that product’s supported phases.
+Check the documentation for each Cloudflare product for more information on which ruleset types are allowed in that product’s supported phases.

 </Aside>